labs14-stampd/backend/README.md

 ## Acknowledgements

-- [Lambda School](https://lambdaschool.com/) - Thank you for educating us, equipping us with our current skillset, and pushing us towards success
+- [Lambda School](https://lambdaschool.com/) - Thank you for educating us, equipping us with our current skillset, and pushing us towards success.
 - [Josh Knell](https://github.com/BigKnell) - The Big Boss.
 The Big Cheese.
 Thanks for teaching us the basics and for keeping it real.
 Banjo on.
 - [Dustin Myers](https://github.com/dustinmyers) - The Legend himself.
 Dustin is the reason we can even write a single line of code in React.
 Thanks for your leadership, Dustin.
 - [Luis Hernandez](https://github.com/luishrd) - Luis, thanks for teaching us about the Bros and Homies.
 Your leadership in Lambda School back-end week lets us build servers and move mountains.